Saasveld Forestry College: History

+Early history

+In 1854, the farm was subdivided and the portion on which the college would eventually be built was bought by the baroness Gesina van Rede van Oudtshoorn and named Saasveld, after her ancestral castle in Overijssel, in the Netherlands.

+In 1867, Thomas Bain, road-maker, had surveyed the main road heading east to Knysna and passing through Pampoenkraal.
+In those days a toll gate was sited near the present entrance to Saasveld.

+In 1917, Saasveld was bought by the George Forest Timber Co., and later acquired by Searles Limited.
+In 1928, ownership of the land finally passed to the State and work started on construction of the College.

 Recent history

 The PE Technikon expanded to the Southern Cape in 1985 when it took over the Saasveld Forestry College from the Department of Forestry.

 Nelson Mandela University (NMU), situated in Nelson Mandela Bay, opened on 1 January 2005, the result of a merger of the PE Technikon, the University of Port Elizabeth and the Port Elizabeth campus of Vista University.
 Saasveld is now a satellite campus of NMU.